Daisy vs. aster vs. chrysanthemum — what’s the difference?

 Asters

-There are a few other notes on daisies if you’re interested:
+Here are a few other notes on daisies if you’d like to dig a little deeper:

 Shasta daisies are actually hybrids of a few European and Asian daisies.
 A hybrid is a plant whose DNA comes from combining multiple plants.